 More than any other post on this blog, this one is an archive to keep track of what I like and don’t like to use, what plays nicely with my work style and what frustrates me.
-I’ll keep this traditional because although I have a first generation iPad Pro that I often use for finishing and clean ups, most of my workflow is analogue.
-I’m giving ratings for all of them but obviously different tools serve different purposes so high points across the board isn’t what I’m looking for.
+I’ll keep this traditional because although I have an iPad Pro that’s excellent for digital clean-up and minor corrections, at least 80% of my workflow remains analogue.
+I’ll probably do another post dedicated to my favourite apps on the iPad, but that’s for another day.

 Conte a Paris sticks.
 Can’t figure out how to get the accent sign above the letter e!
 Excuse me.
 Conte sticks were invented in 18th century France as a response to the shortage in graphite due to war.
 They’re made of some graphite/ charcoal component mixed with kaolin clay, and this particular French brand makes them in a range of up to 48 colours.
 They’re very chalky, and provide a lot of feedback that some might call scratchy, but with enough energy behind the strokes these are lovely tools to use.
 They’re not as powdery and dusty as regular soft pastels or charcoal but are far more blendable than graphite.
 Their pencil versions of conte are also pretty good.

 Faber-Castell Polychromos PITT Pastels (36 Set).
 They’re very nice.
 Not much to say besides that, really.
 Can be used to cover large areas but it’s tedious; best for semi- detailed sketches or pieces where colour is important.
 Compatible with Conte sticks; good range of mark making between the two.